wp-plugins/squirrly-seo/readme.txt

 5. Easy to read blogs
 6. Easy to insert paragraphs from the articles that you are reading
 7. Optimize your article with Squirrly Live Assistant
-8. You will know when your SEO is good
+8. You will know when your Wordpress SEO is good

 == Changelog ==
 = 1.0.8 =
 * Added the notification bar for Squirrly Live SEO Assistant
 * Added how many words to write for keyword density in Squirrly Live SEO Assistant